frost-rvl/creative-studio/README.md

 - Artwork description translator (using a translation API)
 - User notifications (follows, likes, comments)
 - Comment and like system on public artworks
-- Following system — see artworks from people you follow

 ---